-The information you need to devise a tentative schedule of courses can be found by referring to both the course catalogue, the course schedule, and the new student information system (MyMountHolyoke).
-Please begin your search for classes on MyMountHolyoke.
+The information you need to devise a tentative schedule of courses can be found by referring to both the course catalog and the course schedule in the College's student information system (my.mtholyoke).
+Please begin your search for classes on my.mtholyoke.

 I am available to meet with you in person or to speak with you on the phone if you want to discuss your first semester choices, ask questions about credit transfer or learn about the mechanics of online registration.
-MyMountHolyoke our online registration platform will be available starting June 12 for you to create your fall course schedule.
-That process ends on June 30th.
+My.mtholyoke our online registration platform will be available starting June 11 for you to create your fall course schedule.
+That process ends on June 29th.

 If you are currently enrolled in courses, please remember to send your final transcript to the Registrar if you have not already done so.